 Yes!
 March is one of the best months to see the northern lights in Iceland although peak conditions will begin to wane toward the end of the month as the long nights of winter start to fade.
 To have a better chance witness this natural phenomenon, visiting the spots when less light pollution under a clear sky could help.
 Or consider joining a guided northern lights tour to increase the chance.

-You can check out Iceland’s official Aurora Forecast website to see if it’s a good night for viewing the northern lights or hop on an aurora viewing tour to seek out more remote destinations that are an even better environment for catching a glimpse of these dancing ribbons of light.
+Tip from Firefly🚗: You can check out Iceland’s official Aurora Forecast website to see if it’s a good night for viewing the northern lights.

 see northern light in Iceland in march is possible